 Types of Hemorrhoids

-Internal hemorrhoids are graded from I to IV based on the degree of prolapse.
+Internal hemorrhoids, found inside the rectum, are graded from I to IV based on the hemorrhoid’s degree of prolapse.
 Grade I hemorrhoids have no prolapse.
 Grade II lesions bulge with defecation but then recede spontaneously.
-Grade III hemorrhoids require digital replacement after prolapsing, while grade IV hemorrhoids cannot be replaced once prolapsed.
+Grade III hemorrhoids require digital replacement after prolapsing, while grade IV hemorrhoids cannot be reduced once prolapsed.

-Obese patients in Minnesota are 2-4 times more likely to develop hemorrhoids than the average patients, so weight loss may help to reduce the recurrence.
+Weight loss – Obese patients in Minnesota are 2-4 times more likely to develop hemorrhoids than the average patient, so being mindful of overall diet and weight is recommended.

-People with other medical problems, such as liver cirrhosis with portal hypertension, cardiovascular diseases, and abdominal tumors are more likely to develop hemorrhoids.
-The treatment of these underlying medical diseases is important to prevent hemorrhoids.
+Treating underlying conditions – Individuals with other medical conditions, such as liver cirrhosis with portal hypertension, cardiovascular diseases, and abdominal tumors are more likely to develop hemorrhoids.
+Treating these underlying diseases is an important part of preventing future hemorrhoids.

-Finally, once the hemorrhoids come back, you should immediately request an experienced practitioner in Minnesota to treat it.
-One Stop Medical Center serves the entire Twin Cities and offers the comprehensive hemorrhoid treatment in Edina, Minnesota.
+If you do experience a hemorrhoid relapse, you should immediately request treatment from an experienced practitioner in Minnesota.
+One Stop Medical Center serves the entire Twin Cities and offers comprehensive hemorrhoid treatment plans.